arachn1dwinters/SwingSim/README.md

 # SwingSim

 A grappling hook swinging algorithm written in c++.
-Although the graphics for this are implemented in Allegro, the code is very easy to port: just take the GameObject class (and its methods) from the  `definitions.hpp` and `defitions.cpp` files.
+Although the graphics for this are implemented in Allegro, the code is very easy to port: just use the  `definitions.hpp`, `definitions.cpp`, and `GameObject.cpp` files.